 Looking for recommendation of 4S LiPo batteries for 5″ and 6″ FPV mini quad?
 In this article we revealed some of the best batteries recommended by the community in April 2017.

-Multirotors are fueled by LiPo battery, they are able to store and deliver large amount of energy.
-In this guide you will learn how to read the spec of LiPo for your drones, and how to use and handle them safely.
+Multirotors (aka drones) are fueled by LiPo battery, they are able to store and deliver large amount of power.
+In this guide you will learn how to read the spec of LiPo for your mini quadcopter, and how to choose and handle them safely.

 The inevitable question for RC hobbyists is how to get rid of old or damaged LiPo (Lithium polymer battery).
 There are tons of Youtube videos showing how dangerous LiPo batteries can be if not handled correctly, causing explosions and fire flames.
 So how do we dispose damaged or old LiPo batteries safely?